balanced/balanced-docs/overview/rev1/guides/disputes.rst

 Some helpful tips to prevent chargebacks:

-.. cssclass:: list-noindent

-  - \- Use an easily identifiable statement descriptor by setting ``appears_on_statement_as``
+- Use an easily identifiable statement descriptor by setting ``appears_on_statement_as``
-  - \- Set expectations regarding shipping times for physical goods and contact your customers right away if you’re alerted to any delays
+- Set expectations regarding shipping times for physical goods and contact your customers right away if you’re alerted to any delays
-  - \- Clearly state refund policies on your website
+- Clearly state refund policies on your website
-  - \- Make it very easy for customers to contact you, and respond in a timely fashion
+- Make it very easy for customers to contact you, and respond in a timely fashion

 Dispute fees